rule

 Text 1

+S'rî Maitreya said: 'Svâyambhuva Manu begot in his wife S'atarûpâ [two sons, as] also three daughters named Âkûti, Devahûti and Prasûti, as you know [see 3.12: 56].

 S'rî Maitreya said: 'Svâyambhuva Manu begot in his wife S'atarûpâ as well [as two sons] three daughters named Âkûti, Devahûti and Prasûti, as you know [see 3.12: 56].

-S'rî Maitreya said: 'Svâyambhuva Manu begot in his wife S'atarûpâ as well [as two sons] three daughters named Âkûti, Devahûti and Prasûti, as you know.
 (Vedabase)

 Text 2

+Despite the fact that Âkûti had brothers* she was handed over to the great sage Ruci on the condition that the king would get the resultant son.
+This was settled with the support of religious rites and the consent of his wife.

 Although Âkûti had brothers was she handed over to the great sage Ruci on the condition that the king, who had the support of religious rites and the consent of his wife, would get the resultant son.

-Although Âkûti had brothers she was handed over to the great sage Ruci on the condition that the king, who had the support of religious rites and the consent of his wife, would get the resultant son.
 (Vedabase)

 Text 3